MaxxM59/SynergieAngular/README.md

 https://synergieangular.firebaseapp.com/admin

-Feel free to DM me for admin logins or if you have any question.
+Feel free to DM me for admin logins since the hard work is the admin part.

 => Fully working as of 17/05/2022 with the link provided above.
 Not maintained anymore after this date.